pmcollins/gumdrop/gumdrop.common/README.md

 ```

 This simple concept is the foundation for how Gumdrop populates Java obects from JSON, from URL parameters, and from
 form submissions.
-The idea is that you wire up the relationships using a simple API, giving you compile-time type
+The idea is that we wire up the relationships using a simple API, giving us compile-time type
-safety, and as a side-benefit you get excellent performance.
+safety, and as a side-benefit, excellent performance.

 ##### Building an Object Graph